Jasmine Simons

 In 2016 he was announced as a winner in the senior category of the BBC Inspire Young Composer’s Competition and was commissioned to write a piece for the NYCGB Fellows; the piece speaking has since been recorded.
 More recently, he was chosen to be part of the London Symphony Orchestra Panufnik Scheme 2019.

 What piece have you chosen?
-Stay On It by Julius Eastman.
-What’s special about this piece for you?
-As
+Tea Leaves by Anna Clyne (from The Violin).
+What’s special about this piece for

 This website uses cookies (mmm) for basic website functionality, shopping cart features, and tracking anonymised data about your use.
 By using the site you agree to the use of cookies.
 Learn more →